eleporcu/Gene_Metab_Pheno/README.md

 # Gene_Metab_Pheno
 Codes used in "Exploiting the mediating role of the metabolome to unravel transcript-to-phenotype associations" (Auwerx et al, bioRxiv 2022)

+########   MR_uni.R
+MR_uni.R requires as input a matrix containing as columns:
+-SNPs: the SNPs to be included in the model
-MR_uni.R requires as input a matrix containing the univariate effect size of n SNPs on gene expression (these estimates come from an eQTL study) and the univariate effect sizes on the phenotype.
-The last three columns are: BETA_GWAS SE N
+-GENE: the univariate effect size of the SNPs on gene expression (these estimates come from an eQTL study)
+-GENE_N: the sample size of the eQTL study
+-BETA_GWAS: the univariate effect sizes of the SNPs on the phenotype
+-N: the sample size of the GWAS

 How to run the script:

-R < MR_uni.R --no-save bmi.matrix.betaGWAS bmi genes.N
+R < MR_uni.R --no-save ENSG00000115216_matrix.txt

 The output files is a file containing the following columns:
 -gene: name of the gene tested